coolpalani/installing-kubernetes-with-kubeadm/README.md

 # Installing kubernetes with kubeadm
-Description of instalation of Kubernetes 1.9 with kubeadm on Centos 7 (a master node and two minions), behind a corporate proxy.
-I've created a 3 VM's with Proxmox, using Centos 7 (1708) in each one of them.
+Description of instalation of Kubernetes 1.9.2 using kubeadm on Centos 7 (1708).
+The environment is composed of a master node and two minions, behind a corporate proxy.
+Flannel is used as network plugin.

 ## IPv4 addresses
 centos_master_ip=10.1.114.251<br />